matiasfr/Colorizer/README.md

-Special thanks to Riley testut.
+Special thanks to Riley Testut.